Have your say on planning applications

 How do you find out what the council's decision was?

-When a decision has been made, anyone who has made representations in writing (and provided their name and full postal address) will be sent a letter informing them of the decision or by email if applicable.
+When a decision has been made, anyone who has made representations in writing (and provided their name and full postal address) will be sent a letter informing them of the decision, by email if applicable.
 Where a petition has been submitted, the organiser or first name appearing on the petition will be notified.
 Newspaper adverts are placed to publicise decisions on applications accompanied by environmental statements.
-Decision notices will be available for inspection during normal working hours at the borough or district council offices (please check before you travel), or by appointment at our planning offices: Quadrant Court, Woking.
+Decision notices may be available for inspection during normal working hours at the borough or district council offices (please check before you travel), or by appointment at our planning offices: Quadrant Court, Woking.
 Decisions taken after 1 December 2005 will also be available to view via our online register.

 Subscribe to our newsletters for latest news and events.